bartbartelds/obsidian-writing/2024-04-04 Writer's Alliance of Gainesville.md

 He groaned upright, and settled into a seating position.
 The struggle made the veins in his neck thrum with the elevated pulse of his heart.
 With his left hand, he rubbed his eyes, driving toward the nose.
 The right steadied his posture on the armrest.
 After a stretch and a yawn, he stands.

-Mary is covered in blankets, teetering on the edge of the chesterfield sofa, and covered under blankets, throws, comforters and pillows.
+Mary is teetering on the edge of the chesterfield sofa, and covered under blankets, throws, comforters and pillows.
 An uncovered foot and hand have wrestled free from the heat, and dangle limp just above the wooden floor.

 Harry considers her, and then assesses the room.
 The ambient chill embraces him as he takes note of the empty bottles of scotch and the spent crystal decanter set on the drinks cabinet along the wall leading to the kitchen.
 Had there been more than a few candles lit, he'd have seen the bespoke bookcases stacked with leather-bound volumes that he knew had never been read.
 In the modest flicker of the remaining candle, he could only make out a suggestion of their outline.